Analysis of Linear Mode Connectivity via Permutation-Based Weight Matching: With Insights into Other Permutation Search Methods: Comparison with Straight-Through Estimator

 \subsection{Straight-through Estimator (STE)}

 \citet{Ainsworth_ICLR_2023} proposed the STE, which finds a permutation $\pi$ such that

 Since \cref{eq:ste} is difficult to solve directly, \citet{Ainsworth_ICLR_2023} proposed a method to approximate the solution.
 Later, \citet{Pena_CVPR_2023} proposed a method to solve \cref{eq:ste} directly using Sinkhorn's algorithm.
-We adopt the latter method based on Sinkhorn's algorithm, which we refer to as STE in this paper.
+We adopt the latter method, which we refer to as STE in this paper.